-Amsterdam’s Red Light District
+Amsterdam Red Light District

-The most famous area in Amsterdam.
-Anything deemed unholy you can probably find in this area, window brothels with sex workers, bars, restaurants, smoke-filled cannabis coffeeshops, strip clubs you name it.
 But few know that this area is located in the oldest part of Amsterdam.
 Sex work in the Red Light District actually dates back to the 1300’s.
 Amsterdam was already turning into a bustling port back then and all those sailors needed entertainment.
-This is why the area is located so close to Amsterdam’s Central Station, which was planted right in the spot that used to be the old harbor.
-If you’d like to explore this area and get more information about this unique part of town, join our Amsterdam Red Light District tours with a local guide.

 As creative hotbeds were closing all over the city in 90’s some artists banded together and presented a plan to the municipality to make the wharf the largest creative hub of Europe.
 The NDSM wharf has since functioned as a model for the development of similar creative spots all over the world.
 Expect a creative treasure when you visit this part of town!

 When people talk about Holland’s golden century the VOC, world’s first corporation, will always be discussed.
 The Oost –Indisch Huis (East-Indian House) served as headquarters of the most powerful and wealthiest corporation that the world has ever known.

 This place that reminds the visitor of the start of the Dutch colonial era also commemorates its end.
 A plaque remembers 12 American journalists that died in a plane crash after a Dutch press junket trip.
 50 years later it was found out that Indonesian Republican separatists were possibly behind the crash.

 After a thorough renovation the Volkhotel (peoples hotel) re-opened its doors as a hotel, café, restaurant and club where, as one would expect with such a company name, everybody is welcome!
 There’s close to 24/7 hours of different entertainment options for every type of person.

 But to really get a feeling of the building you’ll have to take the elevator to the 7thfloor.
 Enter Club Canvas with its rooftop terrace with a great view of Amsterdam.
 After 10 pm all the tables and chairs are cleared from the floor and infamous club canvas nights start off inside.

 The Best Street Markets in Amsterdam

-We also listed 7 street markets in Amsterdam which offers clothing, (Dutch) food, books, art, vinyl records, jewelry, etc. Check it out!7 MARKETS IN AMSTERDAM >
+We also listed 7 street markets in Amsterdam which offers clothing, (Dutch) food, tulips, books, art, vinyl records, jewelry, etc. Check it out!7 MARKETS IN AMSTERDAM >